Optimal control of semi-Markov processes with a backward stochastic differential equations approach: Introduction

 where $g,l$ are given real functions.
 Here $\E_{u,t}^{x,a}$ denotes the expectation with respect to another probability $\P_{u,t}^{x,a}$, depending on $t$ and on the control process $u$ and constructed in such a way that the compensator under $\P_{u,t}^{x,a}$ equals $r(t+s,X_{s-},a_{s-},y,u_s)\, \lambda(X_{s-},a_{s-})\,\bar{q}(X_{s-},a_{s-},dy)\,ds$, for some function $r$ given in advance as another datum of the control problem.
 Since the process $(X_s,a_s)_{s \geq 0}$ we want to control is time-homogeneous and starts from $(x,a)$ at time $s = 0$, we introduce a temporal translation which allows to define the cost functional for all $t \in [0,T]$.
 For more details see Remark \ref{rem:controllo 1}.

 Our approach to this control problem consists in introducing a family of BSDEs parametrized by $(t,x,a)\in [0,T]\times K \times [0,\infty)$:

-where the generator is given by the Hamiltonian function $f$ defined for every $s \in [0,\,T]$,\\ $(x,a) \in K\times[0,\,+\infty)$, $z \in L^{2}(K,\mathcal{K},\lambda(x,a)\bar{q}(x,a,dy))$, as
+where the generator is given by the Hamiltonian function $f$ defined for every $s \in [0,\,T]$, $(x,a) \in K\times[0,\,+\infty)$, $z \in L^{2}(K,\mathcal{K},\lambda(x,a)\bar{q}(x,a,dy))$, as

-Under appropriate assumptions and making use of the previous results on the BSDEs we prove that the optimal control problem has a solution and that the value function and the optimal control can be represented by means of the solution to the BSDE.
+Under appropriate assumptions we prove that the optimal control problem has a solution and that the value function and the optimal control can be represented by means of the solution to the BSDE \eqref{intro_BSDE_controllo}.